 Except for the cover, the artwork is rather traditional in this game, although the animation seems to have borrowed some aspects of the Mega Shows

 like Rush acting like an idiot.
 Still, it’s a good watch, although don’t expect to be able to follow the story if you can’t read and understand Japanese.

 I think the strangest thing about the plot is the fact that the game ends when Roll dies, not when Rockman does.
 You can get poor Rock tossed into a bottomless pit or blown to atoms (there’s one cute scene where Shadow Man grows an arm cannon from somewhere and vaporizes Rock, then stands next to the resulting pillar of smoke laughing)...yet Rockman always comes mysteriously back to life just in time to stand in Dr. Light’s lab and watch Roll die.
 Truly bizarre.

 Most of the weapons operate pretty identically to each other in this game; you can rapid-fire all of them just like your normal Buster.
 Basically the only difference between the weapons is the type of damage they do (some robots are more vulnerable to certain weapons than others).
 Also some of the weapons’ shots are a tad bigger than others.
 The only one real exception is the Time Stopper which freezes the action for a brief moment, so you’ll want to fire it once, then quickly switch to another weapon to blast away.

-On the final subscreen the weapons are listed in the following order (they shift around some, but you can compare the following chart with the screen shot above to see what’s where):
+On the final subscreen the weapons are listed in the following order (they shift around some during the course of the game, but you can compare the following chart with the screen shot above to see what’s where):